CanonicalLtd/maas-docs/en/installconfig-storage.md

 ## Setting the layout

-All nodes will have the default layout applied when commissioned.
+All nodes will have a default layout applied when commissioned.
 However, it's possible for a user to customize the layout providing this is done prior to acquiring it.